-By working according to the lungeing course you relieve the presssure on the preferred foreleg and with it improve the healthy posture and general health of your horse.
+By working according to the lunging course you relieve the presssure on the preferred foreleg and with it improve the healthy posture and general health of your horse.

 Rules for working with horses with health problems

-There are some special rules to observe in order to ensure that you do your horse good with the lungeing course work.
+There are some special rules to observe in order to ensure that you do your horse good with the lunging course work.